… or why u not work !?

 I’ve skipped creating new LC circuit simply because I didn’t have 15mH inductor on a shelf.
 However, after these two simple mods, the screen started to look way better.
 Keep in mind that it still can be improved.

-Keyboard was in a very good shape but a bit "buggy" lol
+The keyboard was in very good shape but a bit “buggy” lol

 Here is how it works with Lothareks Divide2k14